Skip to content

 Talking about the body is essential.
 Talking about how we feel is indispensable.

-Relieved that everything went well Understandable after a medical situation
+• Relief that everything went well — which makes sense after a medical situation

-Sense of failure Social pressure surrounding natural childbirth
+• A sense of failure — social pressure surrounding natural childbirth

 These feelings are valid, acknowledged, and shared by many mothers.
 You’ve given birth.
 No matter how.